Faerûn: Religion

+Organizations

+Numerous organizations of different types operate throughout Faerûn, including the Companions of the Hall, Cowled Wizards, Cult of the Dragon, Drow houses (like Baenre and Do'Urden), Elk Tribe, Flaming Fist, The Four (Mirt the Moneylender, Durnan, Asper and Randal Morn), Harpers, Iron Throne, The Kraken, Moonstars, Red Wizards of Thay, Seven Sisters, Shadow Thieves, and Zhentarim.

+Vartha Do'Urden was the previous matron mother of House Do'Urden whose unexpected death allowed her daughter Malice to take control of the house.

 Fictional geography

-The sub-continent of Faerûn is set in the northern hemisphere of the planet Toril, or, more formally, "Abeir-Toril."
+The sub-continent of Faerûn is set in the northern hemisphere of the planet Toril (previously Abeir-Toril.)
 The continent has a "landmass of approximately nine and a half million square miles".
 Faerûn is the western part of an unnamed supercontinent that is quite similar to real-world Afro-Eurasia.
-"Sub-arctic extremes chill its northern reaches, where ice sheets like the Great Glacier dominate the landscape in blinding white.
+Within the setting, "sub-arctic extremes chill its northern reaches, where ice sheets like the Great Glacier dominate the landscape in blinding white.
 To the south are the equatorial jungles of Chult and the tropical coasts of Halruaa.
-It’s bordered on the west by the Trackless Sea and on the east by the Endless Wastes and the Hordelands that separate it from Kara-Tur".
+It's bordered on the west by the Trackless Sea and on the east by the Endless Wastes and the Hordelands that separate it from Kara-Tur".
 Kara-Tur, which was the original setting of the D&D Oriental Adventures campaign setting, and Zakhara, home to the Arabian Nights setting Al-Qadim, are also on this continent.
 Maztica, home of a tribal, Aztec-like civilization is far to the west, across an Atlantic-like ocean called the Trackless Sea.
 The subterranean regions underneath Faerûn are called the Underdark.

 Faerûn includes terrain that is as varied as that of Europe, western Asia, and much of Africa is on our planet Earth.
 Role-playing campaigns in Faerûn can be set in a wide variety of locations, each with its own hazards and potential rewards for the participants.
 Likewise, the region that the players explore can determine what types of monsters they will face, which famous individuals they will encounter, and what types of missions they assume.

 Besides the exterior coastline to the west and south, the most dominant feature on the continent is the Sea of Fallen Stars.
 This is an irregular inland sea that keeps the neighboring lands fertile and serves as a major trade route for the bordering nations.
 Next in significance is the Shaar, a broad region of grasslands in the south that, together with a large body of water called the Lake of Steam, separates the area around the inland sea from the coastal nations at the southern edge of the continent.
 To the east, Faerûn is bordered by a vast region of steppe that separates it from Kara-Tur.
 In the north are massive glaciers, named Pelvuria and Reghed, and a region of tundra.
 South of the continent, separated by the Great Sea, is a sub-tropical land called Zakhara.